geopm/geopm/integration/experiment/ffnet/README.md

   executes a CPU/GPU/uncore frequency sweep while gathering telemetry that is useful to differentiate regions of interest.

-  In addition to command line arguments common to all runscripts, this script also accepts options used by the `gpu_frequency_sweep` experiment.
+  In addition to command line arguments common to all run scripts, this script also accepts options used by the `gpu_frequency_sweep` experiment.
 Note that for each domain (CPU/GPU/uncore), a sweep will not run unless both minimum and maximum frequencies are supplied and unequal to one another.